Funding through the School of Planning, Public Policy and Management

 As available, by application fall and winter terms, must be currently enrolled.

-To be considered for scholarships, Design students use an online application system.
-Details about specific timelines for application during the 2017–18 academic year will be posted soon.
 While each school may have select opportunities available during fall, winter, or spring terms—including for academically related travel or research—most scholarships are open for application during late fall/early winter and are awarded for distribution during fall term of the following academic year.
 This timing allows returning students to include any awarded scholarship in their calculations for financial aid or loan packages for the following year.

 College of Design Funding Sources